 If you are running a B2B brand or a consultant helping your clients, our B2B Business Review template includes slides that look at the marketplace, customers, competitors, channels, and the brand.
 Our PowerPoint file includes formatted blank slides with key marketing definitions where you can insert your own business review.
 We also include a fully completed example to follow, using Gray’s Lighting.
 Everything is organized and ready for your input.

-You should conduct a deep-dive business review at least once a year on your brand.
-Dig in on the five specific sections—marketplace, consumers, channels, competitors, and the brand—to draw out conclusions to help set up your brand’s key issues, which you answer in the brand plan.
+You should conduct a deep-dive B2B business review at least once a year on your brand.
+Dig in on the five specific sections—marketplace, customers, channels, competitors, and the brand—to draw out conclusions to help set up your brand’s key issues, which you answer in the brand plan.

 Start the business review looking at the overall category performance to gain a macro view of all significant issues.
 Dig in on the factors impacting category growth, including economic indicators, consumer behavior, technology changes, shopper trends, and political regulations.
 Also look at what is happening in related categories, which could impact your category or replicate what you may see next.

 Analyze your consumer target to better understand the customer’s underlying beliefs, buying habits, growth trends, and critical insights.
 Use the brand funnel analysis and leaky bucket analysis to uncover how they buy and how they make purchase decisions.
 Try to understand what they think when they buy or reject your brand at every stage of the consumer’s purchase journey.
 Uncover customer perceptions through tracking data, the voice of the consumer, and market research.

 Assess the performance of all potential distribution channels and the performance of every major retail customer.
 Understand their strategies, and how well your brand is using their available tools and programs.
 Your brand must align with your retail customer strategies.